shakes76/PatternAnalysis-2023/recognition/TopicRecognition_Shaivika_48239192/README.md

 3. **Individual Image Predictions**: The `predict.py` script allows for the classification of individual images.
 This feature is useful for making predictions on new, unseen images to identify potential cases of Alzheimer's disease.

 4. **Visual Representation**: The script not only provides numerical results but also offers a visual representation of model predictions.
 A set of random test images, along with their actual and predicted labels, allows for a qualitative assessment of the model's performance.

-These results are indicative of the ViT model's potential as a valuable tool in the early diagnosis and classification of Alzheimer's disease.
-The model's high accuracy and the ability to make individual predictions underscore its significance in the medical imaging field.

-For comprehensive insights into the results and to explore further possibilities for enhancing the model's performance, refer to the project's code and documentation.

 ### Data Preprocessing
 The data preprocessing involves loading and preprocessing the ADNI dataset.
 It includes resizing images, normalizing pixel values, and converting labels to categorical form.
 The dataset is also split into training and testing sets.